Knight in Shining Armor

 - Basch in Final Fantasy XII.
 Lampshaded when Judge Gabranth wonders, in their final confrontation, how come Basch failed his motherland, and then the kingdom who took him in, but is still the one who keeps his sense of honor of the two.

 - The Warrior of Light in Dissidia: Final Fantasy takes the trope and runs with it.
 In fact, he's heroic, noble, unashamedly, unrepentantly, disgustingly chivalrous to the point of making his characterization seem a tad unrealistic.
-Ironically this is later explained as a side effect of originally being born as a clone without much emotions.
+And it's justified too, as a side effect of him originally being born as a clone without much emotions.
+He's extremely loyal to Cosmos because that's all he's ever known in life.

 - As does Cecil, but that rather goes without saying (though perhaps not as much as the Warrior).